Loading...

 Lab 78: Managing Time with timedatectl

-Inspect and manage system time configuration using timedatectl on a systemd-based Linux host.
-Validate current time and timezone, switch to UTC, toggle NTP synchronization, and perform a controlled manual time set for troubleshooting.
+Inspect and manage system time configuration using timedatectl on a systemd-based host.
+Verify timezone and NTP state, switch to UTC for consistent logs, perform a controlled manual time set, then restore synchronization.

 time systemd troubleshooting